Elastohydrodynamic interactions in soft hydraulic knots: Theoretical model

 where we have fitted the value of $\beta$ \eqref{eq:k} to the rounded channel micrograph in Fig.~\ref{fig:Fig2}F such that deflection equals the channel center height, $\zeta(0) = h_0$, when the transmural pressure equals the inflation pressure used to generate the channel shape, $\Delta p_m=\Delta p_I=2.0\,\mathrm{kPa}$.

 We denote $H(x)$ the height of the constricted bottom channel, taken independent of $z$ consistently with the aforementioned assumption: hence, the flow is unidirectional in the $z-$direction, and the pressure gradient $\nabla P$ along $z$ is uniform.
+Once again, this is not true in our square junctions, but it is consistent with our very simple approximation of disregarding any $z-$dependence along the junction.
 We assume that the height slowly varies: $|H'(x)| \ll 1$, and that the Reynolds number is small.
 In this case, the relation between the flow rate $Q$ and the pressure gradient takes the following form, see, e.g., \citet{Christov2018}:

+It should be noted that the channel height $H(x)$ can also vary with the flow-direction coordinate, $z$, when the transmural pressure drop is non-uniform.
+However, to keep the modeling approach simple, we have neglected such dependency.
 In our experiments, the effective Reynolds number \citep{Christov2018} is $\Rey'=(h_0/L)(\rho Q/(\eta w))\approx 0.2$.
 If the membrane deflection and the channel height were truly independent of $z$, we could replace the pressure gradient $\nabla P$ in (\ref{Eq:flow_rate_pressure_drop}) by $\Delta P_b/w$, with $\Delta P_b$ the pressure drop across the constricted bottom channel, and $w$ the length of the square junction.
 To account for the complicated three-dimensional structure of the membrane deflection and of the flow profile, we simply replace the relation $\nabla P = \Delta P_b/w$ by:

 where $L_{\mathrm{eff}}$ is an effective junction length, which serves as a fitting parameter.
 Since the boundaries located at $z = \pm w/2$ tend to rigidify the membrane, the real deflection is overestimated by (\ref{Eq:deflection}), and the bottom channel is less constricted.
 Hence, we expect $L_{\mathrm{eff}}$ to be lower than $w$.
 Finally, inserting (\ref{Eq:definition_Leff}) in (\ref{Eq:flow_rate_pressure_drop}), the relation between the flow rate and the pressure drop across the constricted bottom channel then writes: